Shrinkage through multiple identifiability: Discussion

 \section{Discussion}

-{We have developed an empirical Bayes aggregation framework for combining estimators that arise from several identifying functionals of the same scalar causal target.
-The central object is a precision-weighted estimator $\hat\psi_{\mathrm{EB}}$ that is consistent for $\psi^*$ in two non-nested regimes.
+{We have developed an EB aggregation framework for combining estimators that arise from several identifying functionals of the same scalar causal target.
+The central object is a precision weighted estimator $\widehat\psi_{\mathrm{EB}}$ consistent for $\psi^*$ in two non nested regimes.
 Under exact identifiability, every functional identifies $\psi^*$ and aggregation serves a pure efficiency purpose: the combined estimator borrows strength across functionals that share the same identifying target but differ in their semiparametric efficiency bounds.
-Under centered identification bias with a growing number of functionals, no individual functional is consistent, yet the precision-weighted average concentrates around $\psi^*$ through a law of large numbers over the functional index, provided the identification biases are mean-zero and the precision weights do not asymptotically concentrate on a single functional.
-The point estimator has the same closed form in both regimes; what changes is the inferential guarantee.}
+Under centered identification bias with a growing number of functionals, no individual functional is consistent, yet the precision weighted average concentrates around $\psi^*$ through a law of large numbers over the functional index, provided the identification biases are mean zero and the precision weights do not asymptotically concentrate on a single functional.
+The point estimator has the same closed form in both regimes.
+What changes is the inferential guarantee.}